-In a 1995 interview, Prince Philip recalled how he found himself in Tokyo Bay on VJ Day in 1945 with the Navy, after travelling from Guam following the bombing of Hiroshima on 6 August.
+In a 1995 interview, Prince Philip recalled how he found himself in Tokyo Bay as Japan formally surrendered to the Allies during the conflict, after travelling from Guam following the bombing of Hiroshima on 6 August.

-The Duke was never meant to be in Japan on that day in August.
+The Duke was never meant to be in Japan on 2 September 1945.

 The Naval officer had been escorting the Commander-in-Chief, Sir Bruce Fraser, on a visit to Admiral Nimitz, Commander in Chief South Pacific area, to make him a knight of Bath.